 If you see foliage poking up out of the ground too early, don’t worry.
-A cold snap may cause the bulb’s leaves to yellow and die back, but it will wait things out and send up new growth once temperatures warm up again.
+A cold snap may cause leaves to yellow and die back, but the bulb will wait things out and send up new growth once temperatures warm up again.

-There are a few strategies, though, you can undertake now to slow things down while adding an extra layer of protection to the flower shoot.
+There are a few strategies, however, that you can implement now to slow things down while adding an extra layer of protection to the flower shoot.

 Covering the soil around your spring bulbs will provide insulation against frigid temperatures and drying winter winds.
 Try mulch, straw, bark chips, leaves or pine needles.

 Or, if the plant is budding too early, try draping a cloth over it (securing it above the plant with stakes.)
 Remove the drape during the day so the foliage can absorb sunlight to warm back up.